Code-Institute-Submissions/MilestoneProject-5/README.md

 - [Alma](https://www.alma.ie/jobs/)

-### Acknowlegments
+### Acknowledgements

-• I would like to say thank you to my mentor for all the valuable information, advices and patience also for taking time to review my project and giving me amazing suggestions!
+• I would like to say thank you to my mentor [Can Sucullu](@cans_mentor) for all the valuable information, advices and patience also for taking time to review my project and giving me amazing suggestions!

- • Thank you Codelnstitute's Slack community for the support
+ • Thank you Codelnstitute's Slack community for the support.